Can You Judge an E-Learning Course by Its Background Image?

 Background images are the largest object on your slide, making them one of the best ways to establish context while creating a sense of location.
 This works equally well for content and course cover slides.

 But not all projects require custom themes or visual treatments.
-Most e-learning courses are built from existing templates that are modified based on the course content.
+For example, most e-learning courses are built from existing templates that are modified based on the course content.
 That’s okay because there’s a background trick for those courses, too!

 Creating Custom Backgrounds Images Using Transparency

 The effect is achieved by using the same image for the focal point and background graphic.
-The background version is scaled beyond the slide size and transparency is dialed way up to blend the image into the background.
+The background version is scaled beyond the slide size, and transparency dialed way up to blend the image into the background.